 How to Make Hummus

-I risked my life to bring you this hummus recipe, so you best like it.
+I risked my life to bring you this super easy, creamy hummus recipe, so you best like it.

-So...
-I'm 100% sure I have a sesame allergy.
-I like to pretend this allergy does not exist (because I love sesame everything).
-It doesn't bother me every time, but sometimes it does.
+So, I have a very slight sesame allergy.
+I liked to pretend this allergy did not exist for a long time (because I love sesame everything).
+It doesn't bother me every time I eat it, but sometimes it does.
 Sometimes I notice it just a little bit when I eat sushi or ramen.
-And I noticed it more than a little bit today when I ate several spoonfuls of this hummus, coughed up my lungs and then realized I should probably carry an EpiPen if I'm going to put tahini in my face again.
+And I noticed it more than a little bit today when I ate several spoonfuls of this exact hummus, coughed up my lungs for a couple minutes and then thought, "Hey, I should probably be more careful about my tahini consumption."

-In the meantime, please enjoy this creamier-than-ever hummus with all the tahini in the land.
-I can't eat it, but you can.
-And you must.
+Enough about allergies though.
+Please enjoy this creamier-than-ever hummus with all the tahini in the land.
+I probably shouldn't eat it very often, but you should.